 When combined with a chopping action, a downward palm indicates emphatic disagreement.

-4. Hands in the back
+4. Hands behind the back

 This is usually shows some amount of confidence, as the front torso and vital parts are exposed.
 You will often see this in men, and while it is always better to show hands, this is perhaps the exception to the rule as far as hand confidence displays go.